Frequently Asked Questions

 What is your role with the company and what was your background before doing this?

-I am co-owner of Loaded For Bass, along with my partners, Frank Gregoire and Rich White.
+I am co-owner of Loaded For Bass, along with my partner, Frank Gregoire.
 Before I took on this role, I was a logistics specialist for 30 years at an industry leading greeting card company.
 That came to an abrupt end when the owners announced in July of 2015 that they would be closing their Connecticut distribution center.
 Once that happened, it was definitely a life changing moment…

 It makes you take inventory of just not the obvious things, but who you are as a person.
 It tests you in ways you could never imagine and with that, I wanted to take this low time in my life, this major change and somehow make a win out of it.